RaulPPelaez/cycles/docs/source/index.rst

-Cycles documentation
+Cycles++ documentation
 ===================================

-Cycles is a multiplayer implementation of the Light Cycles game from Tron.
+Cycles++ is a multiplayer implementation of the Light Cycles game from Tron.
 In this implementation bots play against other bots.

 The game is played on a grid, where each player controls a cycle that leaves a trail behind it.
 The goal is to make the other players crash into the walls or the trails left by the other cycles.